Later (talk show): 1994–1996: Greg Kinnear

-Into 1996, Later with Greg Kinnear went through a slight format change; a standard talk-show introduction by an announcer, the opening monologue, and the regular 'Later Letter' segment were all removed in favor of more interview time with the guest.

-From late May 1996, Kinnear was off again, shooting A Smile Like Yours, while NBC lined up a new batch of Later with Great Kinnear guest hosts for the entire month—Geraldo Rivera, Eric Tunney, Richard Belzer, Bill Zehme, Jeff Ross, Marc Maron, Al Roker, and Carol Leifer—followed by another six weeks of reruns.

-In September 1996, after getting cast in As Good As It Gets, Kinnear's departure from Later was announced.
+Into 1996, Later with Greg Kinnear went through a slight format change; the standard announcer introduction, opening monologue, and the "Later Letter" segment were all dropped to allow more interview time with the guest.
+In late May 1996, Kinnear was off again, shooting A Smile Like Yours, while NBC lined up a new batch of guest hosts to fill in for him on Later for the entire month—Geraldo Rivera, Eric Tunney, Richard Belzer, Bill Zehme, Jeff Ross, Marc Maron, Al Roker, and Carol Leifer—followed by another six weeks of reruns.
+In September 1996, after getting cast in As Good As It Gets, Kinnear officially announced his departure from Later.
 His last episode as host aired on October 10, 1996.